 Keanu Reeves isn’t the only logging back into the Matrix, however.
 It’s almost impossible to imagine a Matrix movie without Neo, but it’s also hard to envision one without Trinity.
 Carrie-Anne Moss will return to the franchise in The Matrix 4 as Neo’s love interest, partner in crime, protector, and general sci-fi badass.

 In addition to the central pair, Jada Pinkett Smith is also in talks to return.
 If she signs on, which seems increasingly likely, she’ll reprise her role as the pilot Niobe.
-At the moment, she’s the only other cast member confirmed to return besides Reeves and Moss, though no one would be surprised to see other actors jump at the chance to jack back in.

 The Matrix 4’s New Actors